sfc-gh-gcharriere/workshops/cortex_analyst/SESSION_3_CORTEX_SEARCH_INTEGRATION.md

 WHERE pd.product_line IN ('Books', 'Electronics')
 ```

+**💡 Check the Response Metadata:**
+1. Click on the **Response metadata** link
+2. Examine the `cortex_search_queries` section to see:
+   - How "book" was matched to "Books"
+   - How "elec cat" was matched to "Electronics"
+3. This transparency helps you understand and debug the fuzzy matching behavior

 **Key Observations:**
 - ✅ "book" was matched to "Books"
 - ✅ "elec cat" was matched to "Electronics"
 - ✅ Uses `IN ('Books', 'Electronics')` - **NOT** `LIKE '%book%'`
 - ✅ Vector search finds the actual product line names!
 - ✅ No need for wildcards or partial matching
+- ✅ Response metadata shows the exact Cortex Search queries generated

 ---